Fourier-Mukai and autoduality for compactified Jacobians. I: Introduction

 where $i$ is the natural open embedding and $A_{\L}^{*,o}$ is an isomorphism since it is the right inverse of $\beun$ (by Proposition \ref{P:prop-AL}), which is an isomorphism by Theorem \ref{T:isobetauniv}.
 The morphism $A_{\L}^{*,\tau}$ is an isomorphism over the open subset $U\subseteq \Spec R_X$ of curves having at most one node (as it follows from \cite{egk}); using that $\Spec R_X\setminus U$ has codimension at least two, together with Van der Waerden's theorem on the purity of the ramification locus and Zariski's main theorem, we conclude that $A_{\L}^{*,\tau}$ is an open embedding, hence an isomorphism.
 Therefore $i$ must be an equality and Theorem D in this special case follows by restricting to the closed point of $\Spec R_X$.

-In order to prove Theorem D in the general case, i.e. if $\ov{J}_X(\un q)$ does not admit an Abel map, we consider another fine compactified Jacobian $\ov{J}_X(\un q')$ of $X$ that does admit an Abel map (such a fine compactified Jacobian $\ov{J}_X(\un q')$ exists by Corollary \ref{C:exist-Abel}\eqref{C:exist-Abel2}) and we are able to deduce Theorem D for $\ov{J}_X(\un q)$ knowing that it does hold true for $\ov{J}_X(\un q')$ (by Theorem \ref{T:thmD-Abel}).
-The key ingredient is to compare their universal fine compactified Jacobians $\ov{J}_{\X}(\un q)$ and $\ov{J}_{\X}(\un q')$ by showing that their are isomorphic over the open subset $U\subseteq \Spec R_X$ of curves having at most one node (see Lemma \ref{L:comp-unJac}).
-We refer to Section \ref{S:ThmD} for more details.
+In order to prove Theorem D in the general case, i.e. if either $X$ does have separating nodes or $\ov{J}_X(\un q)$ does not admit an Abel map, we first reduce to curves without separating nodes using that any fine compactified Jacobians of a curve $X$ is the product of fine compactified Jacobians of subcurves of $X$ without separating nodes (see Theorem \ref{T:Abel}) and that the formation of $\Pic^o$ and $\Pic^{\tau}$ commutes with products (provided that they are smooth algebraic groups) by a result of A. Langer \cite[Cor.
+4.7]{Lan}.
+Then, if $X$ does not have separating nodes but the fine compactified Jacobian $\J_X(\un q)$ does not admit an Abel map, we consider another fine compactified Jacobian $\ov{J}_X(\un q')$ of $X$ that does admit an Abel map (such a fine compactified Jacobian $\ov{J}_X(\un q')$ exists by Theorem \ref{T:Abel}\eqref{T:Abel3}) and we are able to deduce Theorem D for $\ov{J}_X(\un q)$ knowing that it does hold true for $\ov{J}_X(\un q')$ (by Theorem \ref{T:thmD-Abel}).
+The key ingredient is to compare their universal fine compactified Jacobians $\ov{J}_{\X}(\un q)$ and $\ov{J}_{\X}(\un q')$ by showing that they are isomorphic over the open subset $U\subseteq \Spec R_X$ of curves having at most one node (see Lemma \ref{L:comp-unJac}).
+We refer to \S \ref{S:ThmD} for more details.